codelingo/docs/docs/getting-started.md

 More details instructions can be found [here](https://codelingo.io/flow/github-pull-request-review)

-Once configured, CLAIR will comment on pull requests when the tenets for this project occur.
+Once configured, CLAIR will comment on pull requests when the Tenets for this project occur.

 CLAIR will only review pull requests and will never make changes to your codebase.